Louisiana teen charged with hate crime after video surfaces on social media - NewsBreak

 HOUMA, La. ( KLFY ) – A Vandebilt High School student has been arrested on hate crime charges.

 Terrebonne Parish Sheriff , Tim Soignet, says the student was arrested in connection with a racially motivated video which was captured in the school’s cafeteria and later shared on social media.
-He says the student is 15-years old and is a 9th grader at the high school.State says man strangled his mother, furious about spent inheritance
+He says the student is 15-years old and is a 9th grader at the high school.Huge port is huge disappointment to St. Bernard Parish homeowners

 The investigation began last week after authorities received a complaint regarding the video that was being shared on social media.
 Soignet says the video appeared to have been made during school hours.